MikroElektronika/mikrosdk_click_v2/clicks/spiisolator4/README.md

 ## Example Description

-> This library contains API for the SPI Isolator 4 click driver.
+> This library contains API for the SPI Isolator 4 Click driver.
-> This demo application shows an example of an SPI Isolator 4 click wired
+> This demo application shows an example of an SPI Isolator 4 Click wired
-> to the nvSRAM 4 click for reading Device ID.
+> to the nvSRAM 4 Click for reading Device ID.

 **The demo application is composed of two sections :**